Hot, dry weather expected in most parts of country

-Weather remained dry in most parts of the country while, hot in southern parts during the last twelve hours.

-Hot and dry weather is expected in most parts of the country during the next twelve hours.
+Hot and dry weather is expected elsewhere in the country during the next twelve hours.

-However, light rain-wind thunderstorm is likely at few places in Upper Khyber Pakhtunkhwa during evening/night.
+However, wind-dust and thunderstorm rain are expected in Khyber Pakhtunkhwa, upper/central Punjab, upper Sindh, Gilgit-Baltistan, Kashmir and Islamabad.

 Temperature of some major cities recorded this morning:

-Islamabad and Muzaffarabad sixteen degree centigrade, Lahore twenty-three, Karachi twenty-eight, Peshawar twenty-two, Quetta eighteen, Gilgit and Murree twelve degree centigrade.
+Islamabad nineteen degree centigrade, Lahore twenty-six, Karachi twenty-nine, Peshawar twenty-three, Quetta twenty-one, Gilgit twelve, Murree thirteen and Muzaffarabad sixteen degree centigrade.

-According to Met Office weather forecast for Indian Illegally Occupied Jammu and Kashmir, dry weather is expected in Srinagar, Jammu, Pulwama, Anantnag and Baramulla while partly cloudy in Leh.
+According to Met Office weather forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain-wind and thunderstorm is expected in Srinagar, Jammu, Leh, Pulwama, Anantnag, Shopian and Baramulla.

 Temperature recorded this morning:

-Srinagar, Pulwama and Anantnag nine degree centigrade, Jammu twenty, Leh one and Shopian and Baramulla ten degree centigrade.
+Srinagar, Shopian and Baramulla ten degree centigrade, Jammu twenty-two, Leh zero, Pulwama and Anantnag eleven degree centigrade.